Shakespeare wrote that a rose by any other name would smell as sweet — but what about when it is being devoured by aphids?

 The project could have implications beyond milkweed, she said.
 In fact, it could harm monarch butterflies, which use milkweed as a host plant.
 “If these aphids are somehow having a negative impact on these plants, that could be a potential problem for not just the plant itself, but also for monarch butterflies,” Dr. Styrsky said.

 Rebekah’s research was supported by a Summer Undergraduate Science Research Fellowship from the Virginia Foundation for Independent Colleges and Carilion Clinic.
-Additional funding for the project was provided by a Percy Wootton Student-Faculty Research Award from Lynchburg College.
+Additional funding for the project was provided by a Percy Wootton Student-Faculty Research Award from University of Lynchburg.